Join Our Community!

-The Child Tax Credit Empowers Hispanic Families to Build More Stable Homes for their Children
+The Expanded Child Tax Credit Empowered Hispanic Families to Build More Stable Homes for their Children—Until GOP Ended It

 The expanded Child Tax Credit empowered parents to build more stable homes for their children, cutting childhood poverty in half and lifting 2.9 million children out of poverty.